port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost.md

 # OpenCost

-Our OpenCost integration allows you to import `cost` from your OpenCost account into Port, according to your mapping and definition.
+Our OpenCost integration allows you to import `cost` from your OpenCost instance into Port, according to your mapping and definition.

 ## Common use cases